nathan-boyd/workbench/README.md

 # workbench

-A project focused, development environment running in docker.
+A development environment running in docker

 ## Starting the environment